 Unless otherwise stated all pictures on Berlioz Photos pages have been scanned from engravings, paintings, postcards and other publications in our own collection.
 All rights of reproduction reserved.

-There are some portraits and drawings of Berlioz whose authenticity had not had been questioned in the past, but modern research has throws serious doubts about them being that of Berlioz.
+There are some portraits and drawings of Berlioz whose authenticity had not had been questioned in the past, but modern research has thrown serious doubt on their genuineness.
 This page presents four of these portraits.
-For further information about the Berlioz portraits of doubtful authenticity see New Berlioz Edition, volume 26, The Portraits of Hector Berlioz, edited by Gunther Braam in collaboration with Richard Macnutt and John Warrack (December 2003).
+For further information about the Berlioz portraits of questionable authenticity see the New Berlioz Edition, volume 26, The Portraits of Hector Berlioz, edited by Gunther Braam in collaboration with Richard Macnutt and John Warrack (December 2003).
 This volume has a supplement section in which 11 such portraits and drawings are discussed in detail.

 © New Berlioz Edition

 A colour reproduction of this portrait was first published in Edward Neill, Nicolò Paganini (Genoa, 1978).
 It has been reproduced here from page 331 of the NBE, vol. 26.